 The Digital Detox

 Ask anybody who knows me or spend 30 minutes with me and you will see how out of control my messages are!
-Social media notifications, social media messages, emails, instant messages, the occasional text message, etc. Last year, during summer 2017 I felt like I just had to take a break from social media!
+Social media notifications, social media messages, emails, instant messages, the occasional text message, etc. A few summers ago I felt like I just had to take a break from social media!
 I took a week off and towards the end I was eager to return.
 I did miss being online but the break did me the world of good.
 It’s important that I emphasise here how much my business relies on the internet.
 Basically, the internet and social media is my entire livelihood!
 I don’t really use social media for personal use but it is vital for my business.
-But then again, I am the face of my brand so I pour a lot of my personality and self into my online content.
 Now that I’ve taken a digital detox and still have a business, I wouldn’t be afraid of doing it again.
 To be honest though, I’ve only ever once felt the need for a complete digital detox.
 Personally I think that if you put out honest content, you’re less likely to feel the need to take a break from your life online!
+Plus, the internet is a great way for me to check in with my team quickly and conveniently.

 Finally and Most Importantly: “Doing More of What I Like”